Volodymyr-M/volodymyr-m.github.io/privacy_policy.md

 No other data is shared with any third parties.

+### Data usage

+No user data is used to develop, improve, or train generalized AI and/or ML models.
+This includes the user data obtained through Google Workspace APIs.

 ### Policy Updates

 This Policy may change from time to time and is available on our website.